-Two randomised controlled trials and multiple effectiveness studies have demonstrated that this program is effective at reducing the impact of chronic pain.
+A randomised controlled trial has demonstrated that this course is effective at reducing the impact of chronic pain.

 Reference: Smith et al., 2019.
 Reboot Online: A Randomized Controlled Trial Comparing an Online Multidisciplinary Pain Management Program with Usual Care for Chronic Pain.
 Pain Medicine, 20(12), 2385-2396.
-Lim et al., 2021.
-Evaluating Real-World Adherence and Effectiveness of the "Reboot Online" Program for the Management of Chronic Pain in Routine Care.
-Pain Medicine, 2021

-Insomnia Program
+Managing Insomnia

-This disorder-specific program is for individuals who have been experiencing symptoms of insomnia for at least 3 months, despite adequate opportunity to sleep, including:
+This disorder-specific course is for individuals who have been experiencing symptoms of insomnia for at least 3 months, despite adequate opportunity to sleep, including: